Texiwill/aac-lib/vsm/README.md

 ### Support

 #### Frequently Asked Questions
+* I receive a Long Error message during Login

+This is often due to either a VMware website issue, DNS, or bad credentials.

 * I receive a "Credential Error Getting" error

 This has three solutions, one is not solvable except by VMware.